BIRP Notes Template: Free Editable Format and Examples

 What Are BIRP Notes?

-BIRP notes are commonly used in outpatient behavioral health.
+BIRP notes are commonly used therapy progress note in outpatient behavioral health.
 That includes solo therapy practices, community mental health agencies, group counseling clinics, substance use treatment programs, and psychiatric medication management.¹ Solo clinicians use them.
 Group practices also use them as a shared template across associates and supervisors.

 Some agencies require BIRP because the four-section structure makes it easier to show medical necessity.
 CMS and Medicare contractors expect documentation that supports medical necessity, typically including diagnosis, symptoms, focused mental status findings, treatment plan, and progress toward goals.² A loose narrative note can miss those elements.
 A BIRP note prompts the clinician to capture each one in a named section.